 Watch the trailer again.
 “Let the past die.
 Kill it if you have to.
 That’s the only way to become what you’re meant to be.”

-If I had to put words into director and writer Rian Johnson’s mouth, those would be the words to explain what The Last Jedi is all about and what it’s for.
+Those might as well be the words coming directly Rian Johnson’s mouth.
 Episode VIII isn’t a crowd-pleaser in that it doesn’t give us lightsaber battles, space dogfights, and space opera storylines for the sake of checking off items on a list that Lucas would love.
-If anything, Johnson wants to wipe the slate down a little bit, bring Star Wars back to its original intent, and kill off the belief that Jedis are an elite class of chosen ones.
+If anything, Johnson wants to wipe the slate clean, bringing Star Wars into a new direction.

 Because any child watching A New Hope believed they could be a Luke Skywalker or an Obi Wan Kenobi, even if Darth Vader was the most popular character of them all.
-Over the years, the prequels turned the prospect of being a Jedi into a lottery with midichlorians, and the Skywalkers were the 1%.
-With the franchise growing and swelling, Johnson — who’s signed on for three more films — shows us where the series as a statement is going by reclaiming the lore, breaking the ceilings, and playing with the idea of what a Star Wars movie can and should be.
+Over the years, the prequels turned the prospect of being a Jedi into a lottery with midichlorians, and the Skywalkers somehow kept winning.
+With the franchise growing and swelling, becoming a Skywalker-centric saga, Johnson — who’s signed on for three more films — shows us where the series as a statement is going by reclaiming the lore, breaking the ceilings, and playing with the idea of what a Star Wars movie can and should be.

 In a sense, he’s bringing balance back to the Star Wars universe by giving characters free will.
 Rey may be strong in the Force, but what defines her is her sense of morality and her resolve.
-Her counterpart Kylo Ren, it could be argued, is worse than his grandfather Darth Vader because — as the wise Kenobi once asked — “Who’s the more foolish, the fool or the fool who follows him?”
+Her counterpart Kylo Ren is a darker version of his grandfather who has gone to great lengths to prove he’s worth of his Sith heritage.
+He’s killed his father, his master, and he’s done it all willingly.
+As Kenobi once said, “Who’s the more foolish, the fool or the fool who follows him?”
 Vader, misguided and obsessed with control, finally saw the light at the end, but his grandson is all pain and rage for the sake of it.
 He has chosen this path, and he doesn’t deny he is a monster.